0compute/xtraceback/README.rst

 The nose plugin is enabled with the `--with-xtraceback` flag.
 See `nosetests --help` for other options.

-It will not work in conjunction with other plugins that patch nose or stdlib hence a second plugin on pypi named `yanc` which colorizes nose output without patching anything.
+It will not work in conjunction with other plugins that patch nose or stdlib hence a second plugin named `yanc <https://github.com/ischium/yanc>` which colorizes nose output without patching anything.